Borghese Gallery & Museum - Roma,Italia. I finally made it!

 Damian Hirst - Special Engagement/Temporary Exhibit

 First, let me start off by saying that I’m not an art critic or even remotely schooled in the fine arts.
-Second, any art that has made it into this gallery is of worldwide acclaim and I revel in the perfection, dedication and talent that the art itself exhibits.
+Second, any art that has made it into this gallery is of worldwide acclaim and I revel in the perfection, dedication and talent that the art itself.
 Third, I’m not an avid pursuer of modern art although I do have fun with it.
 That being said, this is one of those times.
 These pieces were interesting and the Egyptian head sculpture reminded me of a TV show, while the barnacle and coral covered bodies also brought to mind a movie.
 Can you see what I see?

 Amen, This Thristy Explorer Needs a Beer!